It's common for children to be allergic to egg protein, but most will outgrow it by age five.

 By law, egg must be listed on any product with an ingredients list, but beware of foods which are sold loose without packaging.
 When checking labels, look for the following words:

 - Egg powder

 - Dried/frozen/pasteurised egg

 - Egg proteins (albumin, ovalbumin, globulin, ovoglobulin, livetin, ovomucin, vitellin, ovovitellin)

 - Egg lecithin (E322)

-Most big supermarkets can provide lists of egg-free foods on request, however this should not be a substitute for label-checking.
-All foods suitable for vegans will also be egg-free.
-Egg-replacers can also be bought which can be used in home-cooking, either from large supermarkets or specialist health food shops.
+Most big supermarkets can give you a list of egg-free foods on request; however, product formulations do change, so it's important to check the label as well.
+All foods that are labeled “suitable for vegans” will also be egg-free.
+You can also buy egg-replacers to use in home cooking, either from large supermarkets or specialist health food shops.

-In a normal healthy infant and toddler, avoiding eggs due to an allergy should not cause any problems nutritionally as protein, the main nutrient from eggs, can be found in other foods such as meat, cheese, beans, milk etc. If other main sources of protein are also not eaten (such as meat or milk) then you may want to see a dietitian to be sure your child will be getting all the right things they need in order to grow.
+For the average baby or toddler, avoiding eggs isn't likely to cause any nutritional problems; protein, the main nutrient in eggs, is just as easy to get from other foods such as meat, cheese, beans and milk.
+However, if your child doesn't eat some of these other main sources of protein (such as meat or milk), then you may want to see a dietitian to be sure your little one gets all the right things he or she needs in order to grow.

-All HiPP packaging contains an ingredients list; they also have a 'CONTAINS' box (found in yellow underneath the ingredients list).
-If a HiPP product contains egg this will be mentioned in the ingredients listing and 'CONTAINS' box.
+All HiPP packaging has an ingredients list, plus a 'CONTAINS' box (printed in yellow underneath the ingredients list).
+If a HiPP product contains egg, we'll mention it in both the ingredients listing and 'CONTAINS' box.